Already booked? Sign in or create an account

-Start your day in nature at the Wellington Botanical Garden or at protected animal sanctuary Zealandia, just two special attractions that highlight New Zealand’s commitment to green space and animal wellness.
+Start your day in nature at the Wellington Botanical Garden or at protected wildlife sanctuary Zealandia, just two special attractions that highlight New Zealand’s commitment to the natural environment and animal conservation.
 Learn the history of the Maori at Te Papa, New Zealand’s national museum.
 Hike the walking trails to the top of Mount Victoria in the afternoon, where the overlook offers a seaside and cityscape view that’s hard to beat but easy to photograph.
 Wellington is a delightful, walkable city, and the way that locals care about their city will certainly stand out while you’re traveling on your New Zealand cruise.

 Conservationists and animal lovers will rejoice when they go to Zealandia, a massive ecosanctuary dedicated to protecting endangered species that are native to New Zealand.
-It’s the only fenced-in eco-sanctuary in the world and the first of its kind.
-Take a guided tour to spot rare birds like the spotted kiwi or the tuatara.
-If you have time, a night tour is a must to see the nocturnal creatures there.
+It’s the only fenced-in urban eco-sanctuary in the world.
+Take a guided tour to spot rare birds like the spotted kiwi and the kaka, or the curious tuatara - an ancient reptile.
+If you have time, a night tour is a must to experience the nocturnal creatures there.

-This former 19th century store is now a charming, small museum dedicated to the maritime history of Wellington and the history of the Maori living in the area.
-It’s a good way to see Wellington’s quirky personality in just one stop.
+This former 19th century store is now a charming, small museum dedicated to the maritime history of Wellington and the history of the Maori who first lived in the area.
+It’s a good way to experience Wellington’s quirky personality in just one stop.

 Experience a full day in Wellington’s nature when you head to the Wellington Botanical Garden, a paradise in the middle of a compact metropolitan area.
-This is one of the most treasured green spaces in the area.
-See the Lady Norwood Rose Garden or sip tea at the garden’s café.
+This is one of the most treasured green spaces in the city.
+Wander through the Lady Norwood Rose Garden or sip tea at the garden’s café.

 Mt.
-Victoria is one of New Zealand’s most memorable sights, and it’s a tradition for travelers to scale the nearly 650-foot mountain paths on the way to a panoramic view of Wellington’s skyline and the sea.
+Victoria is one of Wellington’s most memorable sights, and it’s a tradition for travelers to climb the nearly 650-foot mountain paths on the way to a panoramic view of Wellington’s skyline and the sea.
 For accessibility, look for the No. 20 bus, which takes passengers up to the lookout point and back to the foot of the mountain.

 Wellywood, as the locals call their version of Hollywood, is well within reach during your Wellington cruise, especially at the glamorous Embassy Theatre.
 This art deco style theater was built in the 1920s, and it’s still delighting movie goers today.
 Stay for a cocktail at the Black Sparrow bar in the back.

-Weta Workshop is the birthplace of some pretty incredible movie magic, providing the special effects for films like Lord of the Rings, The Hobbit, and Thor: Ragnarok.
-You can learn their processes in a 45-minute tour and stroll through the grounds as you run into props and costumes along the way.
+Weta Workshop is the birthplace of some pretty incredible movie magic, providing the special effects for many Hollywood blockbuster films.
+You can learn about their processes in a 45-minute tour of the props and costumes, check out the curiosities for sale in the Weta Cave, and take photos with the trolls at the front door.
 It’s a must-do experience for movie buffs and Hollywood fans.

 Hippopotamus Restaurant & Cocktail Bar